priya-vijayakumar1304/mlops-with-mlflow-and-dagshub/README.md

 ### Model Registry

-Models are versioned and promoted using the MLflow Model Registry.
+Models are registered and versioned using the MLflow Model Registry.

 ![MLflow Model Registry](assets/mlflow-model-registry.png)